Male pregnancy: Television

+In the Bluey episode "Dad Baby", Bandit Heeler shows Bluey and Bingo how to use a baby carrier, and he pretends to be pregnant and giving birth.

 In the Ben 10: Alien Force episode "Save the Last Dance", it is revealed that Necrofriggians have an ability to asexually reproduce once every 80 years, building a large nest made of digested metal where their eggs will hatch and their offspring will feed on the metal, first eating from the nest before they instinctively feed on solar plasma until they mature and starts their own separate lives.
 Due to the Necrofriggian reproduction cycle, Big Chill overtook Ben's personality to carry out the process, but Ben did not remember anything he did as Big Chill during this cycle, like eating metal and having 14 babies, and he felt very embarrassed when Gwen, Kevin and Julie explained, and Kevin's teasing and calling him "mommy" did not help.

 In The Three Stooges episode "Even as IOU" Curly accidentally swallows a Vitamin Z pill meant for a horse.
 However, the error allows Curly to give birth to an Equidae, which the Stooges crown as a winning race horse.

-The manga series Kentaro Hiyama's First Pregnancy takes place in the future where men are suddenly capable of becoming pregnant, though it is only a 10% chance of happening.
+The manga series He's Expecting takes place in the future where men are suddenly capable of becoming pregnant, though it is only a 10% chance of happening.
 The series explores the workplace prejudice that men and women experience and the titular character's efforts to change public opinion once he himself becomes pregnant.
+It was later adapted into a television series of the same name.

 Other

 Virgil Wong, a performance artist, created a hoax site featuring a fictitious male pregnancy, claiming to detail the pregnancy of his friend Lee Mingwei.

-Male pregnancy is also commonly explored in hentai, the subgenre of speculative erotic fiction known as the Omegaverse, and slash (homosexual) fan fiction, usually based upon fantasy series such as Supernatural or Harry Potter.
+Male pregnancy as a trope in fan fiction―called mpreg―is also commonly explored in hentai, the subgenre of speculative erotic fiction known as the Omegaverse, and slash (homosexual) fan fiction, usually based upon fantasy series such as Supernatural, Harry Potter, and video game series such as Sonic the Hedgehog.

+In 2021, Unicode approved the "pregnant man" and "pregnant person" emojis in version 14.0, and added to Emoji 14.0.
+However, this came with some controversy, as some viewed it to be "absurd".